 Translation into Russian

-There are hundreds of millions of Russian speakers, principally established on the ex-USSR territories.
-On the contrary to what some people might think, Russian is far from being extinct.
+There are hundreds of millions of Russian speakers in the world, mainly living in the ex-USSR territories.
+As opposed to what some people may think, Russian is far from being an extinct language.

 Russian Around the World

-Due to their membership of the USSR, three countries in addition to Russia have Russian as their mother tongue: Belarus, Kazakhstan and Kyrgyzstan.
-In total these territories comprise some 350 million inhabitants.
+Through their historical role in the USSR, three other countries in addition to Russia speak Russian as their first language: Belarus, Kazakhstan and Kyrgyzstan.
+These territories combine to form a total of some 350 million Russian-speaking inhabitants.

-Other Regions use Russian either as an official language or as an administrative language.
-To give some examples, there are oblasts (a type of administrative division, analogous to an independent region) of Donetsk, Kherson and Dnipropetrovsk in Ukraine and Constanta in Romania.
-In total, there are around 30 million Russian speakers in these regions.
+Other nearby regions also use Russian, either as an official language or as an administrative language.
+For example, there are oblasts (a type of administrative division like an independent region, roughly comparable to states) of Donetsk, Kherson and Dnipropetrovsk in Ukraine, and Constanta in Romania that total around 30 million more Russian speakers in these regions.

-In Israel, Tajikistan and Uzbekistan, Russian is used as an administration language or in a particular sector, such as the drug trade in Israel.
+In Israel, Tajikistan and Uzbekistan, Russian is used as an administration language or in a particular trade sector.
 It can also be the common language between different ethnicities, and therefore has become a language of interethnic relations.

-International organisations other than CEI, which essentially comprises ex-USSR countries, have adopted this language.
-This is the case for UNESCO, WHO (World Health Organisation), SCO (Organisation de Cooperation de Shanghai) and the ISO (International Organization for Standardisation).
+International organizations other than the CEI (Central European Initiative), which essentially comprises ex-USSR countries, have adopted this language.
+This is the case for UNESCO, WHO (the World Health Organization), SCO (Shanghai Cooperation Organization) and the ISO (International Standardization Organization).

 Russian in the Professional Sphere

-During the communist years and even before this, the Russian-speaking sphere was a leader in scientific research in general.
-Many studies and documents principally, in the fields of physics, chemistry and maths, were diffused only around Russia.
-The results of these studies are still available online, but exclusively on Russian sites.
-Knowing this language or using a translator is therefore a way of accessing these documents to help develop one’s studies.
+During the Soviet Union’s communist years, and even before that, the Russian-speaking nation was a leader for scientific research in general.
+Many studies and documents, mainly in the fields of physics, chemistry and mathematics, were singularly developed in Russia.
+The results of these scientific Soviet studies are still available online, but exclusively on Russian sites.
+Russian language knowledge or the use of a translator are the ways to access these documents and help develop new or additional scientific studies.

-In the context of the current economy, in which Russia is a member of G8, the are countless sectors where Russian is considered an advantage for facilitating communication.
-This is the case for economically profitable areas such as real estate, tourism and computing.
-This has also been a proven fact for sectors more linked to more human-oriented fields of activity, such as medicine or agri-food.
-Russian has not lost its status as a language of research and science.
-It is used in technical sciences and space cooperation.
+In the context of the current economy where today Russia is a member of G8, the are countless sectors where speaking Russian is considered an advantage for advancing trade, collaboration, and negotiation.
+Some economically prominent fields for Russian language speakers are real estate, tourism and computing.
+Russian language has also proven key in certain human population impact fields like medicine or agriculture.
+Russian has certainly not lost its status as a language tied to research and science, today it’s still heavily relied on and used for applications in technical sciences as well as cooperation with space missions.

 The Subtleties of the Russian Language

-Russian is subdivided into three main dialect families: northern Russian, spoken in the Murmansk, Yaroslavl and Leningrad oblasts among others, central Russian, which is heard in Saint-Petersburg and Moscow and southern Russian, like that which is spoken in Ryazan and Velikiye Luki.
+Russian is subdivided into three main dialect families: northern Russian, spoken in the Murmansk, Yaroslavl and Leningrad oblasts among others; central Russian, which is heard in Saint-Petersburg and Moscow; and southern Russian, as spoken in Ryazan and Velikiye Luki.